 18.104.22.168 Innovations in the Energy Industry

 There are several programmes for major innovations in the energy industry, to complement the currently available alternatives to fossil fuels (22.214.171.124).
 Some of these innovations are very expensive to develop, requiring government support – and international co-operation in some cases.
-The ones listed here are carbon capture and storage, new ways of storing electricity, and options to develop nuclear energy to avoid some of the problems associated with current technology.

 “Adding renewable-energy capacity does not solve the problem: when the wind doesn’t blow and the sun doesn’t shine, nuclear energy still provides the best low-carbon source of reliable “baseload” electricity.”